Skip to content

 VECTO-PREPARATION-ADO-SERVICE-CONNECTION-4

-Clone the VECTO Module Repository
+Clone the VECTO Solution Repository (optional)

-The VECTO Terraform module lives in the acai-consulting GitHub organization.
-Import it into your Azure DevOps project as follows:
+Optionally you can import it into your Azure DevOps project as follows:

 Step 1 – Create an empty repository